-Today, we will talk about non-indicator trading and once again follow up to the ventilation of support / resistance levels.
-I’ll show and tell you more about one certain type of levels.
+Today, we will talk about non-indicator trading and once again follow up to the ventilation of support/resistance levels.
+I’ll show and tell you more about one certain type of level.
 We call them mirror levels.

 To answer this question, we should remember the general meaning of support and resistance.
 Support represents the situation in which the price constantly goes down, then reaches a certain price point, and ceases to decline.
 Resistance shows just the opposite situation: the price constantly rises, then reaches a certain price level and, suddenly, ceases to rise.